 Fraser Health Crisis Line

 Volunteers needed to assist people in the community experiencing emotional distress.
 No previous experience is needed.
 Training and on-going support are provided.
+New training starts July 7.
 Information package are at Options Community Services, 9815 140th St. Info: www.options.bc.ca.

 TLC Pet Adoptions

 Langley cat rescue group needs volunteers to foster adult cats and kittens with special needs.
 Info: 604-856-4866, or email firstname.lastname@example.org.

 Transplant Society of B.C.

 More than 300 British Columbians are waiting for life-saving organ transplants.
 Volunteers are needed to educate and encourage people to register as organ donors.
 Info: or registration: www.transplant.bc.ca.